flakzilla/cr2020-TRIAC-mod/README.md

 Prepared gerber files for this board: [Gerbers, v1.0](https://github.com/flakzilla/cr2020-TRIAC-mod/blob/main/CR-2020%20TRIAC%20power%20switch%20mod/gerber%20zips/gerbers%20v1.0.zip)

 Board requires **2oz copper weight**.
 Thicker copper is mandatory due to high current passing through the TRIAC.
 If using OSH Park, the 2oz-0.8mm service works great.
+The board is designed to just about handle 7A, the fuse current for the CR-2020.

 ### Parts
 BOM: